Editor Guidelines

 Editors should provide clear advice and feedback to reviewers, where appropriate.

-Editors should flag any case of suspected misconduct or disputed authorship with Seismica's Management Board.
+Editors should flag any case of suspected misconduct or disputed authorship with Seismica's Executive Editors.

 All reviewer reports/editorial decisions should be shared amongst all reviewers of a manuscript once a decision has been sent to the authors.